Zafigo’s Quick Guide to London for Women Travelling Alone or with Family and Friends

 6. The city’s many parks

-London must be the park capital of the world.
-The quantity and quality of parks here are incredible.
-Right in the heart of London, you have the Royal Parks.
-These are parks owned by the British Royal Family.
-There is St. James’s Park right outside Buckingham Palace, Regent’s Park (home of London Zoo), and then, of course, the massive Hyde Park smack bang in the heart of London’s action.
-It’s possible to spend an entire day in Hyde Park alone, as there are concerts and other attractions such as Kensington Gardens where the Princess Diana Memorial Garden is.
-Wander around, spot statues, feed the ducks, and enjoy the (mostly crisp) seasonal air.
+London is undoubtedly the park capital of the world because the quantity and quality of parks here are incredible.
+Right in the heart of London, you have the Royal Parks – these are parks owned by the British Royal Family.
+There is St. James’s Park right outside Buckingham Palace, Regent’s Park (home of London Zoo), and then the massive Hyde Park smack bang in the heart of London’s action.
+It’s possible to spend an entire day in Hyde Park alone, as there are concerts and other attractions such as Kensington Gardens, where the Princess Diana Memorial Garden is.
+Wander around, spot statues, feed the ducks, and enjoy the seasonal air.

-The list of parks doesn’t stop there.
+The list of parks doesn’t stop there, though.
 Every borough has multiple really good public parks.
-Dulwich Park in Southeast London is great for hiring bikes.
-Primrose Hill in the North London area has fantastic views over London.
-Greenwich Park is home to museums and deer.
+Dulwich Park in Southeast London is great for hiring bikes, Primrose Hill in the North London area has fantastic views over London, and Greenwich Park is home to museums and deer.

-If you’d rather spend money, head to Kew Gardens.
-It’s perhaps the most famous horticultural centre in the world.
-And if you’re enjoying walking in London, then explore the Green Chain Walk.
+If you’d rather spend money, head to Kew Gardens, which is perhaps the most famous horticultural centre in the world.
+And if you’re enjoying walking in London, explore the Green Chain Walk.
 This is a 50-mile-long ‘chain’ of mini walks through fields, woodland, and parks showing you just how green London really is.

 7. Staying safe as a solo female traveller

 Let’s be straight, London is no more dangerous than any other large city.
-You’re unlikely to encounter any problems and the police are usually helpful.
-London also has one of the highest concentrations of CCTV cameras in the world.
+You’re unlikely to encounter any problems, and the police are usually helpful.
+London also has one of the world’s highest concentrations of CCTV cameras.
 Even so, as a solo female traveller, it’s important to keep your wits about you and be street smart.

-In the busy tourist areas, especially around Leicester Square and Oxford Street, keep your handbag secure.
+Keep your handbag secure in busy tourist areas, especially around Leicester Square and Oxford Street.
 When getting on to trains and buses late at night or early in the morning, avoid empty carriages and try and sit near other women or families.
 If you’re lost in a strange part of the city, use your phone to get an Uber to take you to your hotel quickly and safely.

-Health shouldn’t be a problem.
-London is home to some of the best hospitals in the world.
-Be aware that whilst our National Health Service provides free healthcare for locals, as a tourist, you may have to pay.
-So take out medical insurance before you travel.
-Tap water is safe to drink and the only disease you’re likely to catch is a cold.
+Healthcare shouldn’t be a problem, as London is home to some of the best hospitals in the world.
+Be aware that whilst the National Health Service provides free healthcare for locals, you may have to pay as a tourist, so take out medical insurance before you travel.
+Tap water is safe to drink; the only disease you’re likely to catch is a cold.

 8. Easy and cheap ways to see the sights

 Another great and cheap day out is walking from the London Eye to Tower Bridge along the Southbank of the River Thames.
-Give yourself a few hours as you’ll see the Houses of Parliament (Big Ben), the Royal Festival Hall (which usually has free concerts and events), Tower Bridge, the Tower of London, and the famous warship the HMS Belfast.
-Those are some great photo opportunities.
+Give yourself a few hours as you’ll see the Houses of Parliament (Big Ben), the Royal Festival Hall (which usually has free concerts and events), Tower Bridge, the Tower of London, and the famous warship HMS Belfast.

 9. Go on a day trip

-If you’re into history, London is surrounded by grand country houses like Chartwell (Winston Churchill’s residence) and historic castles (Dover, Hever, and Leeds to name a few).
+And if you’re into history, London is surrounded by grand country houses like Chartwell (Winston Churchill’s residence) and historic castles (Dover, Hever, and Leeds, to name a few).
 If nature is more your cup of tea, visit the South Downs, Epping Forest, or the Thames Estuary.

-10. Finally, you cannot see it all in a day, a week or even a lifetime
+10. Accept that you cannot see it all in a day, a week, or even a lifetime

-As the famous 18th century writer, Samuel Johnson once said, “When a man is tired of London, he is tired of life.”
+As the famous 18th-century writer Samuel Johnson once said, “When a man is tired of London, he is tired of life.”
 This is true of female travellers in the 21st century too!
-Even Londoners themselves won’t have visited every museum, every pub, every park.
-London is a sprawling and ever-evolving city.
-History seeps out of every building.
-Whole areas change from working class to wealthy within decades.
-It’s a city that has a life of its own.
+Even Londoners themselves won’t have visited every museum, every pub, every park because London is a sprawling and ever-evolving city.
+History seeps out of every building, and it’s a city with a life of its own.